bmeviauac01/datadriven/docs/en/lecture-notes/transactions/index.md

 ## Questions to test your knowledge

-- What type of concurrent data access problems do you know?
+- What types of concurrent data access problems do you know?
 - List the isolation levels.
 Which problems does each of the levels prohibit?
 - What are the basic properties of transactions?
 - Decide whether the following statements are true or false: